randallard/rancher-discourse/docs/project-plan-and-status.md

 ## Open Questions

-- What is causing the intermittent 503 errors and how can they be resolved?
 - What specific metrics should we monitor for Discourse health?
 - What backup schedule is appropriate for our usage patterns?
 - How should we handle Discourse updates and database migrations?
 - What additional plugins might be needed as usage grows?
 - How will we measure user adoption and engagement?
 - What user feedback mechanisms should we implement for the documentation?
+- What performance benchmarks should we establish for production readiness?